sempernow/refpages/REFs/Kubernetes.CKAD.md

 ### [Configure a Pod to Use a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#populate-a-volume-with-data-stored-in-a-configmap)

-ConfigMap is mounted as if it's a file: Add the ConfigMap name under the `volumes:` section of Pod's kubeconfig (YAML).
+ConfigMap is mounted as if it's a file: Add the ConfigMap name under the `volumes:` section of Pod's manifest (YAML).

 #### [Populate a Volume with data stored in a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#populate-a-volume-with-data-stored-in-a-configmap)